Everything You Need to Know Before Moving to Boston

 A local, inexpensive restaurant will set you back around $10-20 a main meal if you include tax and tip, while a three-course meal or fine dining experience starts at around $50 a person.

-oyster and seafood spread
+seafood spread

 Massachusetts is a higher-tax state, so if you’re moving here from somewhere outside the region, be mindful of the possibility of paying more.
 Fortunately, flat taxes apply for income and sale taxes.
 Taxes on capital gains and owning an estate are where the catch lies, but these typically don’t apply to the average resident.